misty1992/my-website/README.md

 This is an awesome website

-now editing on update-readme

-changing locally
+updates made on readme before rebase